kkrick-sdsu/k8s-recipes/indexed-job/readme-indexed-job.md

 ### 3. Inspect the Indexed Job
 Before we schedule the indexed job, let's take a moment to see how its various components come together.

-Let's start with the [indexed-job.yaml](./indexed-job.yaml) file.
+Let's start with the <a href="./indexed-job.yaml" target="_blank">indexed-job.yaml</a> file.
-From the first few lines, we can gather that this is a Kubernetes [batch job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
+From the first few lines, we can gather that this is a Kubernetes batch job.
 From the Job's spec, we see the fields `completions`, `parallelism` and `completionMode` indicating that this is job will run for 10 completions, or iterations, with up to 2 pods in parallel and that this is an indexed job.

 Using `completions` we can set our input size, for example if we wanted to process all 100 files in the directory `1of2`, then we would set `completions` to 100.